AtomicConductor/AtomicConductor.github.io/docs/client_tools/clarisse.md

 ---
 #### images
 Images or layers to be rendered.
-Images must have their **Render to Disk** attribute set and their **Save As** field must contain a filename.
+Images must have the **Render to Disk** attribute set and the **Save As** field must contain a filename.

 ---
 #### conductor_project_name